Kings vs. Jazz Prediction & Picks - December 16

 - Computer Predicted Total: 232.8

-- As a moneyline favorite this year, the Kings are 10-6, a better mark than the Jazz have recorded (6-15) as moneyline underdogs.
+- As a moneyline underdog this season, the Jazz are 6-15, while the Kings are 10-6 as moneyline favorites.

 Put your picks to the test and bet on the Kings with BetMGM Sportsbook.